SPEAK WITH A TEAM MEMBER (770) 920-6030

 Once the Probate Court accepts the discharge paperwork, the estate will be considered closed.
 This step helps relieve the personal representative of any future liability tied to the estate.

-The Personal Representative’s Role In the Georgia Probate Process
+The Personal Representative’s Role in the Georgia Probate Process

-Executor
+Executor of estate

 This person is responsible for managing the decedent’s assets and liabilities, satisfying creditors, and distributing the remaining estate assets according to the will.
 The executor must also file the necessary paperwork to open the probate case and keep all parties informed.

-Administrator
+Administrator of estate

 When a person dies without a will, or if the executor named in the will cannot serve, the court may appoint an administrator.